yundk7/Area_Lookup_Heroku/README.md

-Area Lookup
+"How much impact would McDonalds, Starbucks have on real estate values?"
+In addition to project for finding optimal area to live in terms of price and local amenties, I attempted to go in depth in relationship between the price of real estate and its nearby places.

 ![bg.png](bg.png)

-This personal project started off with my curiosity out of thin air, "how much impact would McDonalds, Starbucks have on real estate values?"

 | http://area-lookup.herokuapp.com/